ome/omero-documentation/developers/Omero/Server/Clustering.rst

 ==========

-Clustering an OMERO instance consists of starting multiple OmeroBlitz servers with each allocating user sessions based on some criteria.
+Clustering an OMERO instance consists of starting multiple :ref:`server/blitz` servers with each allocating user sessions based on some criteria.
 There are at least two reasons one may want to cluster the OMERO server: availability and throughput.